raboof/akka.github.com/blog/_posts/2019-02-28-alpakka-kafka-1.0-released.md

 * Java APIs for all settings classes
 * Alpakka Kafka testkit

 Some of these changes have been developed or initiated by the community.
-A big thank you for everyone involved!
+A big thank you to everyone involved!

 For detailed changes, credits, and more on the Alpakka Kafka connector history, please see the [release notes](https://doc.akka.io/docs/alpakka-kafka/current/release-notes/1.0.html) in the Alpakka Kafka connector documentation.